 Do you have a pair of glasses that fit perfectly, but you'd prefer to fit them with prescription sunglass lenses?
 Whether you have eyeglass frames or sunglass frames, it's likely we can replace the lenses with prescription sunglass lenses.
 Follow our "Lenses Only Guide" for further details on how to order prescription sunglass lenses for frames you already own, and to have our expert team install them for you.

 At FramesDirect.com we use top-quality Essilor lenses in our prescription sunglasses.
 And since we can add prescription sunglass lenses to just about any frame, your options are nearly endless.
-Still, we think a few brands go above and beyond in design and engineering; if you're looking for the top brands in the prescription sunglasses category, then consider these:
+Still, we think a few brands go above and beyond in design and engineering.
+The top prescription sunglass brands available include, Ray-Ban, Oakley, Maui Jim, and Costa.
+Each of these makers features proprietary lens technology and rugged constructions suitable for a wide array of activities.

 The biggest name in sunglasses is also one of the top prescription sunglasses brands.
 Ray-Ban combines its status as a decades-long leader in sunglasses design, with top-quality prescription sunglass lenses, to yield a truly impressive collection of Rx sun eyewear.